Mexico narrowly escapes recession with minimal second-quarter growth

-MEXICO CITY (Reuters) - Mexico narrowly avoided slipping into recession during the first half of 2019 as gross domestic product grew by a fraction in the second quarter, an initial estimate showed, but weakness persisted across the board.
+MEXICO CITY (Reuters) - Mexico narrowly avoided slipping into recession during the first half of 2019 as gross domestic product grew by a fraction in the second quarter, data showed on Wednesday, but weakness persisted across the board.

-A preliminary reading by the national statistics agency on Wednesday showed that Mexico’s economy, Latin America’s second biggest, grew by 0.1 percent in the April-June period from the previous quarter, when adjusted for seasonal swings.
+A preliminary estimate published by the national statistics agency showed that Mexico’s economy, Latin America’s second biggest, expanded by 0.1% in the April-June period from the previous quarter, when adjusted for seasonal swings.

-A Reuters poll of economists had forecast GDP would be flat compared with the first quarter, when the economy shrank by 0.2 percent quarter-on-quarter.
+A Reuters poll of economists had forecast GDP would be flat compared with the first quarter, when the economy shrank by 0.2% quarter-on-quarter.
+The statistics office is due to publish final data for the second quarter on Aug.
+23.

-In unadjusted terms, the economy contracted by 0.7 percent from the same period a year earlier.
+During the first half of 2019, the economy grew 0.3 percent in adjusted terms from the same period a year earlier.

+William Jackson, an economist at Capital Economics, said the data painted the picture of a struggling economy, arguing it could encourage Mexico’s central bank to lower interest rates.

+“The key point is that this is still really, really weak,” he said.
+“We had already been penciling in a rate cut.
+Given the weakness of the economy and the way inflation is coming down, there is a reasonable chance of a (rate) cut in August.”

 Economists generally define two consecutive quarters of negative GDP as a technical recession, though there is no established global definition for the phenomenon.

+A breakdown of the Mexican GDP data showed that primary activities, including agriculture, declined by 3.4% during the second quarter from the previous quarter, while secondary activities, such as manufacturing, were flat.

+The meager growth was fueled by a 0.2% rise in tertiary activities, which include retail and services.

-The government has rejected the suggestion that the country is in a slump, and President Andres Manuel Lopez Obrador on Monday was adamant that Mexico is not in recession.
+The government has rejected the suggestion the economy is in a slump, and President Andres Manuel Lopez Obrador hailed the GDP figures during his morning news conference, calling them “very good news” and casting them as a rebuke to his critics.

+Mindful of the sluggish economy, the Mexican finance ministry this week unveiled a $25 billion stimulus package aimed at ramping up growth.

 Investor confidence in Mexico has been shaken by some of the decisions of Lopez Obrador, a leftist exponent of economic nationalism who took office in December vowing to reduce chronic inequality and deliver average annual growth of 4%.